KKamJi98/aws-pick/README.md

 This will:
 1. Display a list of available AWS profiles
 2. Prompt you to select a profile by number or name
-3. Update your `~/.zshrc` file to use the selected profile
+3. Update your shell rc file to use the selected profile
-4. Create a backup of your original `~/.zshrc` file
+4. Create a backup of your original rc file

 Example output:
 ```